Visiting Kefalonia, essential information

 Quad biking – A number of quads are also available for hire.
 Given the size of Kefalonia, this is not the ideal way to visit the island.
 On the other hand, if you want to go on safari in the mountains, explore the flora and fauna and discover the island’s old villages, it’s perfect.
 We’ve also spotted this excursion proposed by Manawa, which we’re really looking forward to!

-By boat – Some beaches are isolated and only accessible by boat, for which we recommend Click&Boat to rent a small boat for the day (no boating license required).
-And if you’re in the Argostoli area, another way to get to the western part of the island is to take the Argostoli shuttle bus, which runs across the road to Lixouri (daily crossings).
+By boat – Some beaches are isolated and only accessible by boat.
+So we recommend Click&Boat for small daily rentals (no boating license required) as for weekly rental of sailing yachts and catamarans, with or without skipper.
+And if you’re in the Argostoli area, another way to get to the western part of the island is to take the Argostoli shuttle bus.
+It runs across the road to Lixouri with daily crossings.
 From here, you can easily reach the red sandy Xi Beach.

 village of Asos, north of Kefalonia